 - American Bar Association, 1989

-- Recognized in Super Lawyers® 2011-2017 for his insurance coverage practice.
+- Recognized in Super Lawyers® 2011-2014 for his insurance coverage and business litigation practices.
 Selection is based on a multiphase rating process with peer nominations and evaluations combined with third-party research.

 - Recognized as a Leading Lawyer by Chambers USA® for 2012, 2013 and 2014 for his Corporate Commercial and Captive Insurance work including multi-jurisdictional matters common to insurers.

-- Recognized in 2013 by Vermont Business Magazine as a top lawyer practicing in the areas of Insurance Coverage, Business Litigation and Construction Litigation.
+- Recognized by Vermont Business Magazine as a top lawyer practicing in the areas of Insurance Coverage, Business Litigation and Construction Litigation.

 - St. Johnsbury Athenaeum, Trustee